AdobeDocs/commerce-admin.en/help/inventory-management/stocks-add.md

     - Select checkboxes for all sources that you want to assign to the stock.

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >If you assign the same source to multiple stocks, it may result in overselling of the products, assigned to that source.
+   >If you assign the same source to multiple stocks, it could result in overselling of the products assigned to that source.

     - Click **[!UICONTROL Done]**.